Skip to main content

 Compare eligibility, timing, court involvement, and local verification points

-Simplified vs Formal Administration at a Glance
+Simplified Path vs Formal Path at a Glance

 Court involvementSection 3102 asks Orphans' Court to direct distributionLetters are opened through the Register of WillsTie

-Real estateNot handled through Section 3102May be handled when estate authority is neededFormal
+Real estateNot handled through Section 3102May be handled when estate authority is neededFormal Path

 Filing feeCounty-specificCounty-specificTie